deng-ai-lab/ScoreSeg/README.md

 # ScoreSeg

+🎉 Our paper "ScoreSeg: Leveraging Score-based Generative Model for Self-Supervised Semantic Segmentation of Remote Sensing" has been accepted by IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
+Check out the paper on [IEEE Xplore](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10250931).

-Official implementation of ScoreSeg: Leveraging Score-based Generative model for Self-Supervised Semantic Segmentation of Remote Sensing
+Official implementation of ScoreSeg: Leveraging Score-based Generative model for Self-Supervised Semantic Segmentation of Remote Sensing.

 ## Environment
 - This repository is built and tested in RTX 3090Ti GPUs, CUDA==11.4.